-Inclusivity is central to Fuchsia's culture, and our values include treating each other with dignity.
-As such, it’s important that everyone can contribute without facing the harmful effects of bias and discrimination.
-However, terms in our codebase, UIs, and documentation can perpetuate that discrimination.
-This document sets forth guidance that aims to address disrespectful terminology in code and documentation.
+Inclusivity is central to Fuchsia's culture, and our values include treating each other with respect and dignity.
+Everyone should be able to contribute to Fuchsia without facing the harmful effects of bias and discrimination.
+This respectful code policy provides guidance to address language that can perpetuate discrimination or harm in the codebase, UIs, and documentation.

-Terminology that is derogatory, hurtful, or perpetuates discrimination, either directly or indirectly, should be avoided.
+Terminology that is derogatory, hurtful, or perpetuates discrimination, either directly or indirectly, should be avoided and will be replaced.